DakouriKobri/social-editor-html-css/README.md

 # SocialEditor | HTML & CSS

-This is one of the two projects from the course [Professional CSS](https://bytegrad.com/courses/professional-css) by [ByteGrad](https://bytegrad.com/):
+This is the first of the two projects from the course [Professional CSS](https://bytegrad.com/courses/professional-css) by [ByteGrad](https://bytegrad.com/):

 ## Installing & Running the App